Phoenix Iron Works (Phoenixville, Pennsylvania)

-The Phoenix Iron Works (1855: Phoenix Iron Company; 1949: Phoenix Iron & Steel Company; 1955: Phoenix Steel Corporation), located in Phoenixville, Pennsylvania, was a manufacturer of iron and related products during the 19th and 20th centuries.
-Phoenix Iron Company was a major producer of cannon for the Union Army during the American Civil War.
+The Phoenix Iron Works, also known as the Phoenix Iron Company, Phoenix Iron & Steel Company, and Phoenix Steel Corporation, was a manufacturer of iron and related products during the 19th and 20th centuries.
+Located in Phoenixville, Pennsylvania, Phoenix Iron Company was a major producer of cannons for the Union Army during the American Civil War.
 The company also produced the Phoenix column, an advance in construction material.
 Company facilities are a core component of the Phoenixville Historic District, a National Register of Historic Places site that was in 2006 recognized as a historic landmark by ASM International.